kt2k01/wolfe-caliskan-2022-contrastive-anisotropy/README.md

 ## Introduction
 Measure anisotropy for layers of RoBERTa checkpoints.
 The [original work](https://aclanthology.org/2022.acl-long.217/) has been done on GPT-2 and CLIP.

-I have also done the measurement on SimCSE (the `sup-simcse-roberta-base` version).
+I have also done the measurement on 4 base versions of SimCSE.
+The large RoBERTa version is not used because the number of layers differ, and the model results cannot be naively plotted together.

 ## Method